Save an additional £10 per person if you book online

 Staff

-Many customers stated that the staff were excellent and went out of their way to help and assist.
+Many customers stated that the staff were excellent, friendly, and went out of their way to help.

 Cruise

-A significant number of customers loved the cruise ship, praising its entertainment, entertainment, and overall experience.
+Based on a significant number of customers, the cruise ship is highly praised for its entertainment and overall experience.

 Food